 The Chicago Bulls have been one of the NBA’s top franchises, producing many great players, some Bulls players are still famous today.
 Like greatest player Michael Jordan, who led the team to six NBA championships (1991-93, 1996-98) and is widely regarded as the greatest basketball player of all time.
 The Chicago Bulls were founded in 1966 and played their first game during the 1966-67 NBA season.
 The Bulls achieved their greatest success in the 1990s when they were instrumental in popularising the NBA around the world. winning six NBA championships

-This top ten list of famous Bulls players includes MVPs, Defensive Players of the Year, and All-Stars from the 1950s to the present season.
+This top ten list of greatest Chicago Bulls players includes MVPs, Defensive Players of the Year, and All-Stars from the 1950s to the present season.
 Let’s look at some of the greatest Bulls players in the history of the NBA.
-These are the most famous Bulls players of all time:
+Also, these are the most famous Bulls players of all time:

 Michael Jordan at Chicago Bulls: 12 full seasons (1984-93, 1995-98)